 Learn about how we help families support their students' success at UB.

 You play an important role in your student’s college success.
-While your student is required to participate in their student orientation program, there are a number of ways you can support their transition.
+While your student is required to participate in their student New to UB experience, there are a number of ways you can help support their transition.

 Review the items on this page to help support your student's transition to UB.